Max Verstappen claims pole for Japanese Grand Prix as he bids to wrap up title

-Max Verstappen claims pole for Japanese GP as he bids to wrap up title

-The Dutchman will retain his title if he wins and takes the fastest lap in Sunday’s race at Suzuka
+The world champion-elect survived being hauled in front of the stewards after a near-miss with the McLaren of Lando Norris.

+Formula One world champion-elect Max Verstappen survived being hauled in front of the stewards to start Sunday’s Japanese Grand Prix on pole position after causing a near-miss with the McLaren of Lando Norris during qualifying.

-Max Verstappen hit out at Lando Norris as the Formula One champion-elect narrowly avoided a collision with the McLaren on his way to pole position for the Japanese Grand Prix.
+Verstappen hit out at Lando Norris after they narrowly avoided a collision but it was the Dutchman who was later reprimanded for the incident.

-The Dutchman will retain his title if he wins and takes the fastest lap in Sunday’s race and he gave himself the best chance of doing so by going quickest in qualifying.
+The Red Bull driver will retain his title if he wins and takes the fastest lap in Sunday’s race and he gave himself the best chance of doing so by going quickest in qualifying.

-But it could have been a different story after Norris took evasive action having sped up to the back of a slower Verstappen as the pair prepared for their respective flying laps; Norris called for Verstappen to be given a penalty afterwards but the Dutchman was handed a reprimand by the stewards and keeps his pole position.

-“We were on our outlap and we were all lining up to create a gap to everyone and then somehow he still wanted to get me into the chicane,” explained Verstappen.
-“But I was on the point of accelerating and I was on very cold tyres, so I had a little moment and that’s why he had to drive around me.
+“We were on our out lap and we were all lining up to create a gap to everyone and then somehow he still wanted to get me into the chicane,” explained Verstappen.

-Red Bull team principal Christian Horner was also unhappy with the move made by Norris, while the decision was still under investigation by the stewards.
+Red Bull team principal Christian Horner was also unhappy with the move made by Norris, although it was Verstappen who was hit with a reprimand from the stewards after an investigation.

-“There is a gentleman’s agreement between the drivers that when you get to that part of the circuit that you hold position and you file through the last corner one by one,” he said.
-So, Lando decided that he wants to jump the queue as they head up to that final chicane.

-“They were following each other around the lap until that point.
-I don’t think (Max) expected it.
-He was warming the tyres up to start the lap.
-They go one-by-one through the chicane.

 “They are all doing different things on the out lap and I can only assume that Lando wanted to blitz it into 130R and the chicane.”

+“It doesn’t matter, he probably would have done the same if he was in my situation but I wouldn’t have swerved at him if I was in his situation.”

+Asked whether he would have expected a penalty had roles been reversed, Norris replied: “Oh yes, for sure.”

-Verstappen ultimately set the fastest time, just 0.010 seconds faster than the Ferrari of Charles Leclerc with Carlos Sainz third.
-Esteban Ocon’s Alpine was fifth behind the Red Bull of Sergio Perez and the Mercedes pair of George Russell – who had gone fastest in Friday’s wet session – and Lewis Hamilton will start the race eighth and sixth respectively.
+Verstappen ultimately set the fastest time, just 0.10 seconds faster than the Ferrari of Charles Leclerc, with Carlos Sainz third.

-Norris was ninth McLaren with Fernando Alonso seventh and Lance Stroll’s Aston Martin rounding out the top 10.
-F1 returned to Japan this year for the first time since 2019 and could see Verstappen secure another title.

 The 25-year-old insists he remains fully focused on the track as the furore over the 2021 budget caps rumbles on.